fimmtiu/tecton/NOTES.md

 Consider adding extra low-ruggedness mountain stripes inside plates to represent really old mountains like the Appalachians whose plate collisions were too long ago to have happened at the current boundaries.

-Later we'll want determine the type of rock (igneous, metamorphic, sedimentary, etc.) in this step as well, which will come into play later when we're calculating groundwater capacity, erosion, etc. (Maybe soil depth as well.)
+Later we'll want to determine the type of rock (igneous, metamorphic, sedimentary, etc.) in this step as well, which will come into play later when we're calculating groundwater capacity, erosion, etc. (Maybe soil depth as well.)
 That can get a separate CubeField.